HuangSJ-TY/openEuler-portal/app/en/other/privacy/index.md

 ## 2. How We Use Cookies and Similar Technologies

 To ensure our website works properly, we may at times place cookies on your computers or mobile devices.
-Please refer to [About Cookies](/en/other/cookies/) for details about how we use cookies and similar technologies and how they process your personal data.
+A cookie is a plain-text file stored on a computer or mobile device by a web server.
+The contents of a cookie can only be retrieved or read by the server that created it.
+Each cookie is unique to your web browser or mobile application.
+Cookies typically contain identifiers, site names, and specific numbers and characters.
+We utilize cookies for the same purpose as most websites or internet service providers: to enhance the user experience.
+By means of cookies, the website is enabled to remember either a single visit (session cookies) or multiple visits (persistent cookies), and to store settings such as language, font size, and other browsing preferences, thereby precluding the need for you to reconfigure such settings upon each visit.
+In the absence of cookie usage, a website may treat you as a new visitor each time a page is opened.
+For instance, if you navigate to another page after logging into a website, the website may fail to recognize your login status, potentially requiring you to log in again.

+We will utilize cookies only within the scope of the purposes described in this policy.
+You may, according to your own preferences, manage, reject, or delete cookies through your browser settings.
+For further details regarding our use of cookies and similar technologies, the manner in which they process your personal data, and instructions on how to manage cookies via your browser, see the [About Cookies](/en/other/cookies/).

 ## 3. How We Share Your Personal Data